libi/dcron/README.md

 - Failover: If a single node fails, the task will be automatically transferred to other normal nodes after 10 seconds.
 - Unique: The same task in the same service will only start a single running instance, and will not be executed repeatedly.
 - Customized storage: add the node storage mode by implementing the driver interface.
+- Automatic recovery: if the process restart, the jobs which **have been store** will be recovered into memory.

 ### Get Started